 Epiphyseal plates, an example of temporary synchondroses, are vulnerable to damage when there is an injury to the associated growing long bone.
 Such damage to the cartilage would stop bone lengthening and stunt bone growth.

 Arthritis is inflammation of the synovial joint.
 There are many types of arthritis, distinguished by different mechanisms of injury.
-The most common type of arthritis is osteoarthritis, which is defined as gradual damage to and subsequent thinning of the articular cartilage.
-This is considered a “wear and tear” injury and is seen in older patients; it is associated with previous injury to the joint and longstanding high-impact stress on the joint (due to sports or excessive body weight).
+The most common type of arthritis is osteoarthritis, which, by definition, is gradual damage to and subsequent thinning of the articular cartilage.
+This condition is considered a “wear and tear” injury and presents in older patients; it often correlates with prior injury to the joint and longstanding high-impact stress on the joint (due to sports or excessive body weight).
 Because the articular cartilage has no innervation, the degradation itself does not cause pain.
 Instead, as the articular cartilage becomes thinner, more pressure is placed on the bones.
-The joint responds by overproducing synovial fluid.
-This leads to swelling and inflammation, that stretches the highly innervated articular capsule to cause pain and stiffness of the joint.
+The joint responds by overproducing synovial fluid, which leads to swelling and inflammation, that stretches the highly innervated articular capsule to cause pain and stiffness of the joint.
 The underlying bone also has a rich nerve supply that perceives pain.

 Synovitis is inflammation of the synovial membrane that lines the articular capsule of synovial joints.
-The most common cause is overuse of a synovial joint in an active, healthy person.
-Persistent synovitis in multiple joints can indicate rheumatoid arthritis, where the synovium is the target of autoimmune attack.
-Patients with synovitis often present with pain out of proportion to examination; in fact, sometimes the patient has pain without swelling or tenderness, which is termed arthralgias.
+The most common cause is the overuse of a synovial joint in an active, healthy person.
+Persistent synovitis in multiple joints can indicate rheumatoid arthritis, where the synovium is the target of the autoimmune attack.
+Patients with synovitis often present with pain out of proportion to examination; in fact, sometimes the patient has pain without swelling or tenderness, or arthralgia.